 Whichever method you choose, you just want to make sure you don’t have super large chunks of butter left.
 And you also want to make sure you’re using frozen butter.

-If you’re using frozen coconut oil, you can use any of the methods, but the food processor is going to work best.
+If you’re using frozen coconut oil, the food processor is going to work best.
 While I have grated frozen coconut oil before, it is somewhat challenging and melts too quickly.

 Frozen fat is a MUST and will keep the texture of the scones from turning into more muffin-like.